This course is intended for employers who need harassment training in California.

 - Harassment prevention training that addresses current issues in the workplace

-- Increased flexibility allowing the users to move through the course at their own pace without waiting for the audio to complete, while ensuring users still fulfill the two-hour training requirement
+- Increased flexibility allowing the users to move through the course at their own pace, while ensuring users still fulfill the two-hour training requirement

 - Quizzes & final test

 Employees (1hour/CA Compliant) English & SpanishBuy Course Now

 California Senate Bill 1343 explicitly covers training for employees.
 This law now requires employers with 5 or more employees to train all non-supervisor employees every two years.
 Due to the rise in sexual harassment claims across the U.S. over the past twenty years, Compliance Training Group saw that clients would often request general training for non-supervisor employees to ensure their entire workforce was educated on sexual harassment and their rights and responsibilities in the workplace, not just supervisors.
 As a result, we created supplementary harassment training for California.
 In turn, California SB 1343 now makes that training mandatory.